 It means that the website prevented Google from creating a page description, but didn't actually hide the page from Google.

 If you own this page you can improve this result either by letting Google read the page to create a good description, or hiding the page entirely from Google Search results.
 Read below to learn how.

 This isn't my page

 This is my page

-- Let Google create a page description
+- Let Google read your page and generate a page description

-- Remove the page entirely from Google search results.
+- Remove the page entirely from Google Search results.

-Let Google create a page description
+Let Google read your page

-If you want a proper page description in Google search, you must allow Google to read the page.
+If you want a proper page description in Google Search, you must allow Google to read the page.
 Currently Google can't read the page because your site has a special file (called robots.txt) that tells us not to read the page.
 Here's how to fix this:

 - If you are managing your own site directly, learn more about robots.txt here.
 You must unblock your site or page to Googlebot.